jlgrimes/swissiwashi/README.md

 * No way to tie a match (ideally click vs)
 * Can't drop a player from the tournament
 * Can't show intermediate tournament progress
-* Formatting pairings UI for individual rows
+* Formatting pairings UI for individual rows.
+Table # doesn't want to work